 Author: David Theoret

 The Golfin’ Guy aka David (or Dave, but never Davey) Theoret grew up in Southwestern Ontario, Canada, where it was naturally assumed he would play hockey.
 Beginning at the age of 3 and continuing into his late 30's, he did just that.
 However, after one too many pucks to the head, he realized that golf was a lot easier on the body and took the game up.
 Whoever said hockey players were slow?
 Since that time, golf has become his passion – just ask Belinda.
 From 2003 until 2009, David ran the sales and marketing department of TravelGolf Media and took his team to over $1M in annual advertising revenue.
 While at TravelGolf, an editor told him he had a flair for writing and the lightbulb came on.
 He started writing articles about anything golf related: courses, destinations, resorts, shoes, apparel, equipment and training aids and sending them to websites and magazines.
 At first, his articles were picked up by a few golf websites and magazines, but the number steadily grew – enough that he could call it a career.
 Most days he’s on a course somewhere, either working or playing.
 Actually, to him playing IS work.
 Occasionally you’ll find him on the practice range reinforcing bad habits.
 David plays to a 12 handicap - unless there is money involved in which case it goes considerably higher.
-He currently resides in Lakeland, FL with his wife Belinda and their two "kids", Louie and Molly.
+He currently resides in Fairfield Glade, TN with his wife Belinda and their two "kids," Duncan and Paisley.

 Read More